-9. Soybean Oil To Extend The Life Of Homeade Insect Repellants
+9. Soybean Oil To Extend The Life Of Homemade Insect Repellents

 If you want to extend the longetivty of homemade insect repellent that you have made soybean oil is a must.
-It is a fixative in repellants made from home.
+It is a fixative in repellents made from home.

 You need to mix it with whatever essential oil you choose.
 Then just spray it on your clothes.